abelardojarab/gputeachingkit-labs/README.md

 Once built, the `gputeachingkit` image will be listed by the `docker images` command.
 Launching the Docker container locally with GPU support is best accomplished using [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker/wiki/nvidia-docker#running-it-locally).

-**Launching the Docker container on AWS and other GPUs in the cloud is also supported by NVIDIA-Docker and you can refer to their [wiki](https://github.com/NVIDIA/nvidia-docker/wiki/Deploy-on-Amazon-EC2) for details.
-Both instructors and students can apply for free time on AWS GPUs in the cloud for teaching via the [AWS Educate](https://aws.amazon.com/education/awseducate/) program**
+**Launching the Docker container on AWS and other GPUs in the cloud is also supported by NVIDIA-Docker and you can refer to their [wiki](https://github.com/NVIDIA/nvidia-docker/wiki/Deploy-on-Amazon-EC2) for details.**

 For an overview of NVIDIA-Docker, please see their [blog post](https://devblogs.nvidia.com/parallelforall/nvidia-docker-gpu-server-application-deployment-made-easy/).